PercussiveRepair/nyum/_recipes/jiaozi_gyoza_potstickers.md

 > Add a small amount of oil in a non-stick pan over a medium heat and lay in dumplings, crimp up, to fit.
 >
-> When you see the edge starts sizzling add 1/2 cup of water - Beware of spitting fat.
+> When you see the edge starts sizzling add½ cup of water - Beware of spitting fat.
 >
 > Cover and let steam.
 Cook this on medium heat until the water is all gone, about 3-5 minutes.
 >